ohcnivek/bitmojify/README.md

 1. LaTex - why?
 Before the pdf of the resumé is generated, it is first a `.tex` file, which needs LaTex to be compile it.
 - Can be downloaded [here](https://www.latex-project.org/get/)

-2. Node.js - why?
-The `bitmoij.py` uses it to run `index.js` locally to retrieve the generated bitmoji
+2. Node.js - why? `bitmoij.py` uses it to run `index.js` locally to retrieve the generated bitmoji
 - Can be downloaded [here](https://nodejs.org/en/download/)

 3. You _need_ Python3.
 Otherwise, an imported library (urllib.request) will cause issues